Best Essential Oils Blends For Vertigo Relief

 When vertigo strikes, it’s not just disorienting—it’s also frightening.

-Vertigo can have a wide variety of root causes.
-However, whether due to inner ear structure or other factors, some people are just prone to vertigo.
+Vertigo can have a wide variety of root causes. from having a sore throat to getting a sinus infection.
+However, whether due to inner ear structure or other factors, such as stress of the vagus nerve or nasal congestion, some people are just prone to vertigo.

 From candies to tea, ginger root is one of the best known ingredients for treating nausea and upset stomachs.